 be a Riemann sum approximation of the right hand side of \eqref{eq:inversion_int}, with uniform spacing $\Delta \omega$.
 By \eqref{eq:countable}, we know this sum belongs to $\Poly{\{G(j \Delta \omega) e^{jn\Delta \omega_0 t}\}_{n \in \mathbb{Z}}} \subseteq \Poly{\{G(j \omega) e^{j\omega t}\}_{\omega \in \R}}$.
 Letting $\Delta \omega \to 0$, we have that the right hand side of \eqref{eq:inversion_int} belongs to $\Poly{\{G(j\omega) e^{j\omega t}\}_{\omega \in \R}}$, noting that the restriction of the Nyquist diagram to $\C_{\Im \geq 0}$ is compact in $\C$.
 Note that this is precisely the h-convex hull of the Nyquist diagram of $G$.

-\begin{IEEEbiography}[{ }]{Thomas Chaffey} (S17) received the B.Sc (advmath) degree in mathematics and computer science in 2015 and the M.P.E degree in mechanical engineering in 2018, from the University of Sydney, Australia.
-He is currently pursuing the Ph.D. degree in engineering at the University of Cambridge.
+\begin{IEEEbiography}[{ }]{Thomas Chaffey} (S17) received the B.Sc. (advmath) degree in mathematics and computer science in 2015 and the M.P.E. degree in mechanical engineering in 2018, from the University of Sydney, Australia, and the Ph.D. degree in engineering from the University of Cambridge, UK, in 2022.
+He currently holds the Maudslay--Butler Research Fellowship at Pembroke College, University of Cambridge.
 His research interests are in nonlinear systems, circuits and optimization.
 He received the Best Student Paper Award at the 2021 European Control Conference and the Outstanding Student Paper Award at the 2021 IEEE Conference on Decision and Control. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fulvio Forni} received the Ph.D. degree in computer science and control engineering from the University of Rome Tor Vergata, Rome, Italy, in 2010.
 In 2008–2009, he held visiting positions with the LFCS, University of Edinburgh, U.K. and with the CCDC of the University of California Santa Barbara, USA.
 In 2011–2015, he held a post-doctoral position with the University of Liege, Belgium (FNRS).
 He is currently a Lecturer with the Department of Engineering, University of Cambridge, U.K. Dr. Forni was a recipient of the 2020 IEEE CSS George S. Axelby Outstanding Paper Award. \end{IEEEbiography}